 The careers and employability service works closely with industry to ensure you get the most up-to-date information and skills.
 Students work closely with their careers advisers, and attend regular events to learn about potential careers and network with employers.

-For the fifth year running, Kingston University has been rated the most successful UK higher education institution for graduate start-up companies (Higher Education - Business and Community Interaction Survey).
+For the sixth year running, Kingston University has been rated amongst the top two most successful UK higher education institutions for graduate start-up companies (Higher Education – Business and Community Interaction Survey).

 We provide extensive support and advice to encourage your entrepreneurial capabilities.
 You can start by joining the Kingston Entrepreneurs Society, and participating in Enterprise! our student entrepreneurship programme.
 Weekly events, competitions, mentors, and micro-finance will all help you to explore and develop your ideas and capabilities.
 We welcome social entrepreneurs and freelancers as well as those considering more commercial products and services.
 Kingston University students and graduates can also access a wealth of resources, success stories, tips and news via our online hub Bizboard.